-The pleated or rolled tie dye pattern creates fantastic tie dye tee shirts, tote bags and other clothes.
-It's a simple way to tie dye and a good choice if you're wanting to tone down from the spiral tie dye look.
+Accordion pleated tie dye patterns create fantastic tie dye tee shirts, tote bags and other clothes.
+It's a simple way to tie dye and a good choice if you're wanting something a bit different from the traditional 60's style spiral tie dye look.

 Alternatively, you can roll fabric instead, which will cause a slight fade from where you start rolling to where you finish.
 Rolling will however, cause a look similar to pleats.
-Experiment as desired!
+Experimenting is fun!

 Bind Fabric.
 Wrap rubber bands around pleats (either evenly as done here, or in whatever pattern you choose).

 You can get different tie dye patterns by wrapping rubber bands far apart or close together, sporadically or in a pattern, such as two close, one far.

 Once you have your fabric folded and bound, you can prepare your die.